 The hunt is on- Father's Day is less than a month away and you need to get a present for Dad.
 Not just any gift though, one that expresses how much you love and appreciate him.
 Skip the ties and grilling tools.
 Try one of these 5 gifts instead.

 Odds are Dad hasn't bought new temple clothes since he went on his mission.
 Buy him a new white tie, new pants, or even a new temple bag.
 It's a gift that shows your love for him and reminds him of your eternal bond.
+Then spend time researching names to take to the temple together to further eternal bonds.

 3. Cross off His To-Do List

 Work together crossing off his to-do list or do some of the jobs yourself.
 Either way, you are really giving the gift of time together.
 If you can do some chores together though, do.
-He'll be able to pass some wisdom to you and you'll both be better off.
+He'll be able to pass some wisdom on to you and you'll both be better off.
 Grab this personalized hammer to help you both complete the job.

 4. Study Together